- We advise you to exercise normal safety precautions in Samoa.

 There are no hyperbaric chambers on any of the islands for treatment of scuba diving related injuries.
 Serious cases of decompression sickness are evacuated to the nearest treatment centre in Suva, Fiji, or Auckland, New Zealand.
 All registered dive companies carry basic treatment equipment to meet PADI standards.

-Outbreaks of the mosquito-borne illness dengue fever occur.
+Outbreaks of the mosquito-borne illness dengue fever occur in Samoa.
+On 9 August 2014, the Samoan Ministry of Health confirmed an outbreak of Chikungunya virus in Samoa.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
-For further information see the World Health Organization's factsheet on dengue fever.
+For further information see the World Health Organization's factsheets on dengue fever and Chikungunya virus

 Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, filariasis and tuberculosis) occur, with more serious outbreaks from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.